 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation and enable EPEL repository on CentOS 5, CentOS 6, and CentOS 7.
+I will show you through the step-by-step installation and enable the EPEL repository on CentOS 5, CentOS 6, and CentOS 7.

 - A server running one of the following operating systems: CentOS Linux.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Install and Enable EPEL Repo on CentOS 5, CentOS 6 and CentOS 7

 First, you need to enable the EPEL repository on your system.
 You don’t need to configure this repository manually in your yum.
 Instead, download the following package and install it, which will enable the EPEL repository on your system.